 - David Hovda, PhDDr.
 Hovda is the Director of the UCLA Brain Injury Research Center.
 He is Past President of the National Neurotrauma and International Neurotrauma Societies.
 He has served as Chair of study sections for the National Institute for Neurological Disease and Stroke (NINDS).
 He has received a number of awards for his research on brain injury and recovery of function, including the 1991 National Head Injury Foundation Award, the Giannini Foundation Award, the Benjamin Franklin Haught Memorial Award, the 2008 Deborah L. Warden Lectureship Award and named the Lind Lawrence Eminent Scholar for his work on the topic of Traumatic Brain Injury.
 In 2011, the Secretary of the Army presented Dr. Hovda the “Strength of the Nation Award”, the highest award given to a civilian from the United States Army, in recognition of Dr. Hovda’s efforts to help military personnel suffering from mild traumatic brain injury returning from theater.
 Dr. Hovda is internationally known for his translational work on the pathobiology of traumatic brain injury and has devoted most of his career to understanding the mechanisms of recovery of function.

-- David J. Shulkin, MDThe Honorable David J. Shulkin was nominated by President Trump to serve as the ninth Secretary of Veterans Affairs (VA) and was confirmed by the United States Senate on February 13, 2017.
+- David J. Shulkin, MDDr.
+David J. Shulkin served as the ninth Secretary of Veterans Affairs (VA) from February 2017 to March 2018.
 Prior to his confirmation as Secretary, Dr. Shulkin served as VA’s Under Secretary for Health for 18 months, leading the Nation’s largest integrated health care system, with over 1,700 sites of care serving nearly nine million Veterans.
 Before he began his service with VA, Dr. Shulkin held numerous chief executive roles at Morristown Medical Center, and the Atlantic Health System Accountable Care Organization.
 He also served as President and CEO of Beth Israel Medical Center in New York City.
 Dr. Shulkin has held numerous physician leadership roles including Chief Medical Officer of the University of Pennsylvania Health System, Temple University Hospital, and the Medical College of Pennsylvania Hospital.
 He has also held academic positions including Chairman of Medicine and Vice Dean at Drexel University School of Medicine.
 As an entrepreneur, Dr. Shulkin founded and served as Chairman and CEO of DoctorQuality, one of the first consumer-oriented sources of information on quality and safety in healthcare.
 A board-certified internist, Dr. Shulkin is also a fellow of the American College of Physicians.
 He received his medical degree from the Medical College of Pennsylvania, and he completed his internship at Yale University School of Medicine and a residency and fellowship in General Medicine at the University of Pittsburgh Presbyterian Medical Center.
 He also received advanced training in outcomes research and economics as a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.
 Dr. Shulkin has been named as one of the “50 Most Influential Physician Executives in the Country” by Modern Healthcare.
 He has also previously been named among the “One Hundred Most Influential People in American Healthcare.”
 He has been married to his wife, Dr. Merle Bari, for 29 years.
 They are the parents of two grown children.